 Need a breath of fresh air?
 Overly accustomed to the four walls in your house?
 We’ve got the perfect hiking spots to fulfill your active cravings!
-Grab some hiking boots (or a good pair of sneakers) and get outside to one of Milledgeville’s six most popular outdoor destinations.
+Bundle up and grab your hiking boots (or a good pair of sneakers) for a fun adventure at one of Milledgeville’s six most popular outdoor destinations.
 From scenic walking tours to intense hiking trails, Milledgeville offers an outdoor experience suitable for all types of nature lovers.
 Georgia’s winters create the perfect temperature for hiking and exploring the breathtaking views nature has to offer.

 1. Oconee River Greenway

 With too many Oak trees to count, lovely picnic tables, the dog park, and the roar of the river, the Oconee River Greenway remains one of the most popular springtime destinations in Milledgeville.
 Ride your bike, hike, or stroll one of the family-friendly trails, perfect for little ones.
 The scenic trails will guide you along the river while you observe the greenery and wildlife around you.
 The Greenway also includes several fishing stations and a boat ramp perfect for a relaxing day on the water or a kayak trip, rent here.
 These amenities are waiting to be used, so get out there, have fun, and be sure to pop over while out and about in downtown Milledgeville.
 It’s less than a mile away!

 2. Selma Erwin